-Fill muffin tins about ½ full with the batter - distribute all the chocolate batter first - and top with a dollop of the cream cheese mixture.
-Bake in 350 F preheated oven for 20 to 25 minutes.
+Fill muffin tins about ½ full with the chocolate batter - distribute all the chocolate batter first - and top with a dollop of the cream cheese mixture.
+Bake in a 350 F preheated oven for 20 to 25 minutes.
 In my oven, 20 minutes does the trick.
 The cupcakes will be puffed up; the cream cheese will not be wet/shiny.
 No point testing with a toothpick - it will come out messy even when they are done.
 Over-bake and the cream cheese will start to brown – still edible, but not as pretty.
 The puffy top will collapse as they cool.
 Especially yummy when cool enough to eat, but chocolate chips are still soft.

 Notes and Tips...

 - Cream Cheese - as one of my "go to" recipes, sometimes made on short notice, the cream cheese may not be softened enough.
 When planning ahead, I have even left it out over night.
 Philly company suggests an hour and also offers a quick microwave tip.